-- statistical and computational physics of biomolecules.
+- statistical and biological physics

 The research activity benefits from important national and international collaborations with other Institutes and Research Centers.
 At the local level these include: the Trento Institute for Fundamental Physics and Application (TIFPA) , the European Center for Theoretical Research in Nuclear Physics and Related Areas (ECT*), the INO-CNR Center on Bose-Einstein Condensation (BEC), the Interdisciplinary Laboratory for Computational Science (LISC).